Mindful Eating Weight Loss: No More Dieting

-It’s easy to eat on ‘automatic pilot’ particularly when you’re distracted by something else.
-Examples are eating in front of the TV, eating whilst chatting at a party, eating whilst ‘on the go’ or eating your lunch at your desk.
-If your mind is focused on other things, it’s easy not to notice what, or how much, you’re eating.
+It’s easy to eat on autopilot particularly when you’re distracted by something else.
+Examples are eating in front of the TV, eating whilst chatting at a party, eating whilst ‘on the go’ or eating your lunch at your desk whilst working.
+If your mind is focused on other things it’s very easy not to notice what or how much you’re eating.
 Some people ‘graze’ throughout the day and pop things into their mouth without barely noticing.
 The manner in which you eat can really influence your enjoyment of food.
-The more you savour a food, the less likely you’ll want to eat more of it- therefore, the less we notice what we eat and the faster we eat it, the more we’re likely to eat.
+The more you savour a food, the more likely you are to feel satisfied with less food; the less we notice what we’re eating and the faster we eat it, the more food we are likely to eat.

 Monitoring Thoughts and Beliefs

-Planning your food in advance is an important aspect of any mindful eating weight loss plan, as it can help you to select a healthier food rather than a less healthy one that you might choose on impulse, such as when you’re very hungry and in a restaurant.
+Planning your food in advance is an important aspect of mindful eating, as it can help you to be prepared in advance and provide you with some clarity and structure for making healthier food choices rather than more spontaneous, less healthy food choices you may regret or not particularly enjoy, such as when you’re very hungry in a restaurant and making a quick choice from the menu.
 Thinking about what you’re going to eat beforehand can help you to prepare for temptations as they arise- if you know in advance roughly what you plan to eat and plan to avoid, you’ll be in a stronger position to make better food choices.

 If you’re interested in my mindful eating weight loss sessions and would like to arrange individual or small group sessions, then please contact me.

 Click HERE to purchase tickets for any of my events via Eventbrite.

 For additional information and tips see my blogs.